Vishwas3000/Obsidian_KL/Data Analysis using LLM.md

 ## To do
 - [ ] Create a Vector data base for storing large number of data
+- [ ] Retrive data from a data base
 - [ ] Figure out a way to post process the response
 - [ ] Setup proper tools for the agent to use
 - [ ] Setup a good prompts system